leroy-merlin-br/garden/docs/css/pagination.md

 ## Usage

 The pagination component should be wrapped in a `nav` element to identify it as a navigation section to screen readers and other technologies.
+You can use `.align-center` or `.align-right` for align pagination items.

 Links are customizable for different circumstances.
 Use `.disabled` for unclickable links and `.active` to indicate the current page.